sophgo/bootloader-arm64/trusted-firmware-a/docs/getting_started/build-options.rst

       implement this workaround due to the behaviour of the errata mentioned in new SDEN document which will get published soon.

-- ``RAS_TRAP_LOWER_EL_ERR_ACCESS``: This flag enables/disables the SCR_EL3.TERR
+- ``RAS_TRAP_NS_ERR_REC_ACCESS``: This flag enables/disables the SCR_EL3.TERR
   bit, to trap access to the RAS ERR and RAS ERX registers from lower ELs.
   This flag is disabled by default.

-- ``OPENSSL_DIR``: This flag is used to provide the installed openssl directory path on the host machine which is used to build certificate generation and firmware encryption tool.
+- ``OPENSSL_DIR``: This option is used to provide the path to a directory on the host machine where a custom installation of OpenSSL is located, which is used to build the certificate generation, firmware encryption and FIP tools.
+If this option is not set, the default OS installation will be used.

 - ``USE_SP804_TIMER``: Use the SP804 timer instead of the Generic Timer for functions that wait for an arbitrary time length (udelay and mdelay).
 The default value is 0.

-- ``ENABLE_BRBE_FOR_NS``: This flag enables access to the branch record buffer registers from NS ELs when FEAT_BRBE is implemented.
+- ``ENABLE_BRBE_FOR_NS``: Numeric value to enable access to the branch record buffer registers from NS ELs when FEAT_BRBE is implemented.
 BRBE is an optional architectural feature for AArch64.
+This flag can take the values 0 to 2, to align with the ``FEATURE_DETECTION`` mechanism.
 The default is 0 and it is automatically disabled when the target architecture is AArch32.

-- ``ENABLE_TRBE_FOR_NS``: This flag is used to enable access of trace buffer control registers from NS ELs, NS-EL2 or NS-EL1(when NS-EL2 is implemented but unused) when FEAT_TRBE is implemented.
+- ``ENABLE_TRBE_FOR_NS``: Numeric value to enable access of trace buffer control registers from NS ELs, NS-EL2 or NS-EL1(when NS-EL2 is implemented but unused) when FEAT_TRBE is implemented.
 TRBE is an optional architectural feature for AArch64.
+This flag can take the values  0 to 2, to align with the ``FEATURE_DETECTION`` mechanism.
 The default is 0 and it is automatically disabled when the target architecture is AArch32.

 - ``ENABLE_SYS_REG_TRACE_FOR_NS``: Boolean option to enable trace system registers access from NS ELs, NS-EL2 or NS-EL1 (when NS-EL2 is implemented